International Journal of Clinical Medicine

 A Case Study of Gut Fermentation Syndrome (Auto-Brewery) with Saccharomyces cerevisiae as the Causative Organism

-Panola College, Carthage, USA.
+Panola College, Carthage, TX, USA.

 Copyright © 2013 Barbara Cordell, Justin McCarthy.
 This is an open access article distributed under the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.